fabianlindfors/reshape/README.md

 Reshape works by creating views that encapsulate the underlying tables, which your application will interact with.
 During a migration, Reshape will automatically create a new set of views and set up triggers to translate inserts and updates between the old and new schema.
 This means that every deployment is a three-phase process:

-1. **Start migration** (`reshape migrate`): Sets up views and triggers to ensure both the new and old schema are usable at the same time.
+1. **Start migration** (`reshape migration start`): Sets up views and triggers to ensure both the new and old schema are usable at the same time.
 2. **Roll out application**: Your application can be gradually rolled out without downtime.
 The existing deployment will continue using the old schema whilst the new deployment uses the new schema.
-3. **Complete migration** (`reshape complete`): Removes the old schema and any intermediate data and triggers.
+3. **Complete migration** (`reshape migration complete`): Removes the old schema and any intermediate data and triggers.

-If the application deployment fails, you should run `reshape abort` which will roll back any changes made by `reshape migrate` without losing data.
+If the application deployment fails, you should run `reshape migration abort` which will roll back any changes made by `reshape migration start` without losing data.

 ## Getting started